Using The Text/HTML Editor: Atto

 Horizontal Rule

-This button will add a horizontal line that will automatically span the entire available content area (like a column or the whole page) providing a visual break in information of any sort.
+The Horizontal rule button adds a horizontal line that will span the entire content area.
+This is to provide a visual break in information.

-This should be used instead of any number of hyphen/dash (-), underscore (_), or other characters as a screen reader will literally read the names of those characters one-at-a-time.
+To make your content accessible you should use this instead of multiple hyphen/dash (-), underscore (_), or other characters to create this break.
+This is because a screen reader will read the names of those characters one-at-a-time.
 (Example: “—–” would be read as “hyphen hyphen hyphen hyphen hyphen”)

 Appearance: